 Tamara Venit-Shelton, PhD is Professor of History at Claremont McKenna College.
 She is the author of two books, including Herbs and Roots: A History of Chinese Doctors in the American Medical Marketplace, which won the 2020 Phi Beta Kappa National Book Prize for best subsequent book.
 Her research interests include the social history of American medicine, environmental health, and immigration with an emphasis on the Gilded Age and Progressive Era.

-Sign up for quarterly updates on history of medicine events and happenings in Southern California from the Southern California Society for the History of Medicine.
+Visit our contact page to receive updates and event announcements from the Southern California Society for the History of Medicine.